evilsoft/crocks/docs/src/pages/docs/functions/combinators.md

 pass it.

 #### flip

 `crocks/combinators/flip`

 ```haskell
 flip :: (a -> b -> c) -> b -> a -> c
 ```
 This little function just takes a function and returns a function that takes the first two parameters in reverse.
 One can compose flip calls down the line to flip all, or some of the other parameters if there are more than two.
-Mix and match to your :heart:'s desire.
+Mix and match to your heart's desire.

 #### identity

 `crocks/combinators/identity`

 ```haskell
 identity ::  a -> a
 ```